 Thirdly, having managers who can conduct productive coaching conversations also challenges the idea that learning and development mean ‘go on a course’.
 NLP life coaching can help us reinforce the idea that doing the job and learning about the job are not separate, competing activities, but rather part and parcel of the same activity.

 This was a particularly helpful notion for my client who was worried that if they suddenly started offering lots of courses, there’d be a stampede of pent-up demand that they might never be able to satisfy, which would lead to even more disillusionment.

 I admit that all of this is based on the perhaps naïve assumption that these managers would return from their training both willing and able to conduct coaching sessions with their teams and do it well.
 Who knows, but I’ve seen it happen enough times to be optimistic.

 It’s also true that training in coaching skills, as with any kind of training, is not a silver bullet and there’d need to be other development too.
 The company would benefit from a coordinated approach to performance review and some input around change management and innovation would be helpful too.

-My strong feeling, however, is that those types of initiatives would have a far better chance of taking root in the ground first fertilised with the coaching approach.
+My strong feeling, however, is that those types of initiatives would have a far better chance of taking root in the ground first fertilised with the NLP life courses approach.

 If your managers have never received much training, start now and give them some coaching skills.
 You may even find you can put out the types of fire that the extinguisher can’t help with.